TariqAlhathloul/T55_DataScienceBootCamp/README.md

 ## Prerequisites

-To run the notebook, you will need:
+To run the notebooks, you will need:

 - Python 3.x
 - Pandas library
+- Matplotlib library
+- Seaborn library
+- Plotly library

 ## Setup